-&lt;sup>37This active-passive transformation duality can be made intuitive by considering the double interpretation of a fundamental unit in the case in which it is defined with respect to a material standard.
-A passive transformation corresponds to switch from a material meter-long standard for a length unit to a distinct, material foot-long standard for a length unit.
-An active transformation corresponds to the (metaphysical) compression of a meter-long length standard to a length of one foot.
-The dual active-passive interpretation of the $\Pi$ -theorem is dealt with in more detail in Jalloh (Forthcoming).
+34. This active-passive transformation duality can be made intuitive by considering the double interpretation of a fundamental unit in the case in which it is defined with respect to a material standard.
+A passive transformation corresponds to switch from a material meter-long standard for a length unit to a distinct, material, foot-long standard for a length unit.
+An active transformation corresponds to the (metaphysical) compression of a meter-long length standard to a length of 1 foot.
+The dual activepassive interpretation of the II-theorem is dealt with in more detail by Jalloh (forthcoming).

-&lt;sup>38Walter's discussion contains a claim which requires correction.
-Walter distinguishes similitude, "a simple way to investigate the manner in which a change of scale affects the properties of physical systems", from
+35. Walter's discussion contains a claim that requires correction.
+Walter distinguishes similitude, "a simple way to investigate the manner in which a change of scale affects the properties of physical systems," from dimensional homogeneity, which requires that "the operation of addition and the relationship of

-While Buckingham here follows the Maxwellian tradition of discussing dimensional analysis in terms of invariance of "complete" equations under transformations of the fundamental units, we can understand his claim here as a generalization of Tolman's similitude principle-insofar as the principle of dimensional homogeneity is agnostic with respect to particular dimensional systems.
+While Buckingham follows the Maxwellian tradition of discussing dimensional analysis in terms of invariance of "complete" equations under transformations of the fundamental units, we can understand his claim here as a generalization of Tolman's similitude principle-insofar as the principle of dimensional homogeneity is agnostic with respect to particular dimensional systems.
 It is important to emphasize that the II-theorem follows (almost) directly from the principle of dimensional homogeneity.
-Therefore, for all involved, the results of the II-theorem, assuming an orthodox dimensional system, are results of the approach that I am calling "the principle of dimensional homogeneity".
-There is a logical distinction between the principle and the principle plus a dimensional system, but the principle has no function independent of the adoption of a dimensional system (hence the "almost").
+Therefore, for all involved, the results of the II-theorem-assuming an orthodox dimensional system-are results of the approach that I am calling "the principle of dimensional homogeneity" (where mass, length, and time are the basic mechanical quantity dimensions, etc.).
+There is a logical distinction between the principle and the principle plus a dimensional system, but the principle has no function independent of the adoption of a dimensional system (thus the "almost").

 In a coherent unit system, the relations between basic and derived quantities are defined such that arbitrary changes in the magnitudes of the basic quantities induce changes in the derivative quantities such that representationally adequate and dimensionally homogeneous equations remain true.
 This is done without stipulating a particular invariance with respect to transformations of the length quantities.
-In brief the theorem states thus: All physical equations are dimensional homogeneous and so can be put in the form:

-$$A_1 + A_2 + \dots + A_N = 0$$
+In brief, the theorem states that all physical equations are dimensionally homogeneous and so can be put in the form $A_1 + A_2 + \ldots + A_N = 0$ , where each A term is a product of powers of the fundamental Q terms (the basic quantities of the dimensional system; e.g., masses, lengths, and times), and each term has the same dimension: $[A_i] = [A_j]$ .
+Therefore, subtracting $A_N$ and then dividing through by $-A_N$ yields an equation with dimensionless II-terms: